Mathenics/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. deletes a file from another folder
 9. deletes a sub-folder from parent folder
 10. change current working directory to previous one
+11. list all the files with their directories down to the last one including hidden and binary files